-“…until1994 Wollemia was known only from fossils, dating from 120 million years ago.
-Then a group of 30 or so turned up at the bottom of a canyon in the Blue Mountains of New South Wales, Australia.
+Discover the Wollemi Pine Wollemia nobilis in the Moss Family Temperate Woodland Garden at the Humboldt Botanical Garden. “…until1994 Wollemia was known only from fossils, dating from 120 million years ago.
+Then a group of 30 or so were discovered by a forester at the bottom of a canyon in the Blue Mountains of New South Wales, Australia.
 They were growing alongside flowering trees by a stream… Finding Wollemia was not quite like finding Tyrannosaurus rex, but it is conceptually similar.”
 (Secret Life of Trees, Collin Tudge)

-Discover the Wollemi Pine Wollemia nobilis in the Moss Family Temperate Woodland Garden at the Humboldt Botanical Garden.
-The garden’s endangered specimen was planted at the top of the Paul Ruiz Iris Douglasiana Reserve.
+The garden’s specimen was planted at the top of the Paul Ruiz Iris Douglasiana Reserve.
 The Humboldt Botanical Gardens Foundation proudly preserves rare and native species in its gardens.

 There is an extensive Rhododendron Collection within the Moss Family Temperate Woodland Garden.
 Mild temperatures, wet winters and dry cool summers define our temperate climate.

-June & Tim Walsh, Benefactors of the Walsh Family Gathering in the Moss Family Temperate Woodland Garden have generously cared for the temperate garden and its Rhododendrons since its conception.
+June & Tim Walsh, Benefactors of the Walsh Family Gathering in the Moss Family Temperate Woodland Garden, have generously cared for the temperate garden and its Rhododendrons since its conception.

 The Moss Family Temperate Woodland Garden was named after Larry Moss (1934-2006), former HBG President, lover of Rhododendrons & benefactor of the Humboldt Botanical Garden.